Koredotcom/docs/docs/xo/contactcenter/campaigns/campaign-management/campaigns.md

 A Campaign Manager can oversee multiple campaigns with similar or different priorities.
 The campaign management system is capable of selecting and transferring contacts to the dialer automatically.
 **Priority Percentage** = (Sum of Priority Value of each Campaign / Number of Campaigns) *100

-    **Scenario 1:** Two campaigns with priorities 5 and 3 respectively percentage allocation to campaign 1 = (5/ (5+3))*100 = 62.5%
+**Scenario 1:** Two campaigns with priorities 5 and 3 respectively

+    percentage allocation to campaign 1 = (5/ (5+3))*100 = 62.5%
     percentage allocation to campaign 2 = (3/ (5+3))*100 = 37.5%

-    **Execution in this case:
+**Execution in this case:**
-    **62.5% of calls will be picked from campaign 1 and given to campaign 1 hopper.
+    62.5% of calls will be picked from campaign 1 and given to campaign 1 hopper.
     37.5% of calls will be picked from campaign 2 and given to campaign  2 hopper.
     From each campaign’s hopper, the calls will be given to the Master Hopper.
     Dialer will randomly dial from the 62.5% of calls of camp1 and the 37.5% of calls of campaign 2.

 **Scenario 2:** Two campaigns with the same priorities of 5.

     percentage allocation to campaign 1 = (5/ (5+5))*100 = 50%
     percentage allocation to campaign 2 = (5/ (5+5))*100 = 50%

-    **Execution in this case:
+**Execution in this case:**
-    **50% of calls will be picked from camp1 and given to the hopper.
+    50% of calls will be picked from camp1 and given to the hopper.
     50% of calls will be picked from camp2 and given to the hopper.
-    From each campaign’s hopper, the calls will be given to the Master Hooper Dialer will randomly dial from the 50% of calls of campaign 1 and the 50% of calls of campaign 2
+    From each campaign’s hopper, the calls will be given to the Master Hooper
+    Dialer will randomly dial from the 50% of calls of campaign 1 and the 50% of calls of campaign 2.